surebot/Eventline/docs/4-middleware.md

 # Middleware

-Middleware is a way of making sure certain actions are always performed before or after any of the actions for a paticular thread.
+Middleware is a way of making sure certain actions are always performed before or after any of the actions for a paticular route.

 This can be useful for always sending read recipts for message or loading and saving contextual infomation into a database.